Limecraft Flow uses some terms which might not be immediately clear. This page tries to clear some things up.

 The Screenplay Builder app can also import your existing fiction scripts if they are written in Final Draft, Adobe Story or CeltX.

 Similar to a collection, clips and subclips can be assigned to a scene.

 Transcript and the Transcriber – Written version of spoken text

 A transcript is the written version of the speech in a media file.
 Each single word in a Flow transcript is synced to the position in the media file where that word is spoken.
 The Transcriber app lets you write a transcript.
 To speed things along, it can start from automatic speech transcription.

 A transcript consists of Transcription subclips.
 Because the transcript knows the position on the timeline of each single word, you can use selections in the transcript text to create subclips.

 Having a transcript of your material will also make the library search feature more powerful, as you will be able to find your material by searching for quotes.

 The ingest is the process of getting material into Limecraft Flow.
-You upload material in the browser, or you use the Limecraft Edge client to get material into Flow.
+You upload material in a browser, or you use the Limecraft Edge client to get material into Flow.
 An ingest workflow will start when the material arrives in Flow.
-This workflow will analyze your material, create some transcoded proxy versions so the material can be viewed online and more.
+This workflow will analyse your material, create some transcoded proxy versions so the material can be viewed online and more.